 To make aloo pyaz ki sabji

 Wash and peel the potatoes.
-Cut them in desired shape or if you are using baby potatoes keep them as whole.
-Prick them all over with fork.
-Deep fry /shallow fry potatoes in pan.
+Cut them in the desired shape or if you are using baby potatoes keep them as a whole.
+Prick them all over with the fork.
+Deep fry /shallow fry potatoes in the pan.
 Drain on paper and keep aside.

 Put onions in boiling water and let them boil till they become transparent.
 I did not have small onions when I made this dish but it is always better to use small onions for this recipe.